Cyber-Underground/rshell/README.md

 <img src="https://github.com/spuqe/rshell/blob/main/rshell.jpg?" alt="RSHELL" border="0">

 # How to use?
-1. Open rshell client in visual studio, scroll to line 160 where you see "address"
+1. Open rshell client in visual studio, scroll to line 160 where you'll see "address"
-2. Decode your IP address to base64 for example ```http://127.0.0.1:8080/ = aHR0cDovLzEyNy4wLjAuMTo4MDgwLw==``` MAKE SURE TO USE HTTP NOT HTTPS!
+2. Encode your IP address to base64 for example ```http://127.0.0.1:8080/ = aHR0cDovLzEyNy4wLjAuMTo4MDgwLw==``` MAKE SURE TO USE HTTP NOT HTTPS!
 3. Build project
-4. Open listener in administrator on in linux as sudo.
-Use rshell server netcore on linux and just rshell-server for windows
+4. Open listener in administrator in linux using sudo or as an administrator in Windows.
+Use rshell-server-netcore on linux and just rshell-server for windows
-5. Start listening to port you put in the stub, in above we used port 8080 so we will do that too.
+5. Start listening to the port you put in the stub, in above we used port 8080 so we'll do that too.

 # Features
-Completely evades at least the following automated malware analysis environments
+Completely evades at least the following automated malware analysis environments:
 * Any.Run
 * Intezer Analysis
 * VirusTotal Jujubox